mlgruby/Discriminant-Analysis/README.md

 # Discriminant-Analysis
-Implementation of Discriminant Analysis (Linear and Quadertic) in R.
+Implementation of Discriminant Analysis (Linear and Quadratic) in R.

 ### Uses